How to Track Keywords on Reddit Without Getting Banned

 Most keyword tracking tools stop at the alert.
 You get a notification: "Your keyword appeared in this thread."
 What you do next is entirely up to you -- and that's where the risk lives.

-Prowlo's approach integrates keyword tracking with the judgment layer that makes engagement safe.
+Prowlo gives your agent the context that makes that judgment possible.
 Here's what that looks like in practice.

 This is the difference between using keywords as a trigger and using keywords as a discovery tool.
 The trigger approach leads to bans.
 The discovery approach leads to authentic engagement that builds credibility over time.